 - Students considering this program should discuss their plans with the program advisor associated with the college in which they are enrolled.
 Usually this contact should be made early in the sophomore year.

 - Students must complete an application form indicating their program in each college.
-Applications are available from Chalmers Knight or John Stratman (Academic Advising Center, 1255 Angell Hall, 764-0332), or Professor James Holloway, Associate Dean for Undergraduate Education, College of Engineering (Engineering Advising Center, 1261 Lurie Engineering Center, 647-7150).
+Applications are available from the Academic Advising Center, 1255 Angell Hall, (764-0332), or CoE Registrar's Office, College of Engineering, 145A Chrysler Center, (647-7117).

 - Once admitted to the program, each student continues to register in the college of initial enrollment.
 That college maintains the primary academic record.

-- Students must consult the academic advisor for each concentration and secure approval for their class schedule according to the academic policies and procedures of each college.
+- Students must consult the academic advisor for each major and secure approval for their class schedule according to the academic policies and procedures of each college.